WING-NUS/wing-website/content/project/selfadaptation/index.md

 Our findings so far have offered a foundation for building foundation model agents that improve through interaction, feedback, and structure-aware test-time methods—without reliance on additional gradient-based training.

 **🔥 News**: We are expanding our studies towards multiple directions.
 Please review our work above.
-If you have a strong interest in the topics listed and a solid background in mathematics, programming, and research, we encourage you to join us!
+If you have a strong interest in the topics listed and a solid background in mathematics and programming, and optionally in research, come to join us!